Meredith Kopit Levien: Career

 In April 2015, she was promoted to chief revenue officer of The New York Times, responsible for all advertising and subscription revenue.
 She hired the former Pinterest executive David Rubin to be The Times' head of brand.
 She oversaw the development of The Times' first brand marketing since 2010, which began with the "Truth is Hard" campaign.
 She changed the company's advertising sales strategy from display advertisements to non-traditional, longer-term advertising partnerships.
 In June 2017, she was promoted to chief operating officer of The New York Times, managing "the teams responsible for digital product, design, audience and brand, and consumer revenue and advertising".
 Under her stewardship, The Times reported record subscription growth.

 She has described the company's business model as "make something worth paying for", and changed the model into a direct-to-consumer business.
 Levien has said the company's digital products should be "as addictive and unrivaled as the journalism itself", and has spoken out in defense of local news, saying "quality, original, independent journalism at the local level is... foundational to community, to society, and ultimately to democracy".
 In July 2020, she was named president and chief executive of The New York Times Company, effective from September 8, 2020.
 She also joined the New York Times Company's board.

 Levien was a Henry Crown Fellow at the Aspen Institute in 2016.
 In 2017, she was named one of the "50 most innovative CMOs in the world" by Business Insider.
 Levien was included in Adweek's 2018 list of "50 Indispensable Media, Marketing and Tech Players" and 2019 "Publishing Hot List", in which she was named Executive of the Year.
+She was listed in the Fortune's list of Most Powerful Women in 2023.